-Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia, 2016, ABS cat. no. 2033.0.55.001).
+Notes and Exceptions Disadvantage is measured using the ABS Index of Relative Socio-economic Disadvantage (IRSD) derived from the 2016 ABS Census of Population and Housing.
+IRSD is a general socio-economic index that summarises a range of information about the economic and social resources of people and households within an area.
+Census variables that comprise this index include low income, no qualifications, low educational attainment, unemployment, overcrowded housing, disability, dwellings without motor vehicles, and Indigenous status.
+See the ABS website for more information (Census of Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia, 2016, ABS cat. no. 2033.0.55.001).
 The use of SEIFA IRSD to measure disadvantage for this performance indicator may be reviewed pending national agreement on a definition of vulnerable and disadvantaged children.
-Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
+Identifiers Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
 For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
 Matching SLKs should be identified appropriately.
 See Appendix A: 'Creating unique child records from episode records'.
-Child/Person URL data elements: Statistical linkage key 581 (METeOR Id 349895) Data collection details Numerator: NECECC Denominator: ABS Estimated Resident Population, available via Australian Demographic Statistics (ABS cat. no. 3101.0) Numerator: Annual Denominator: Annual
+Identifier data Child/Person URL data elements: elements Statistical linkage key 581 (METeOR ld 349895) Data collection d Data collection details Data source(s) Numerator: NECECC Denominator : ABS Estimated Resident Population, available via Australian Demographic Statistics (ABS cat. no. 3101.0) Frequency of data source collection Numerator: Annual Denominator: Annual

-- (b) The location where the early childhood education program was delivered. - (c) Smaller geographic locations may impact on the quality of Aboriginal and Torres Strait Islander estimates.
+- (a) Refer to Appendix A for instructions on creating unique child records from episode records. - (b) The location where the early childhood education program was delivered. - (c) Smaller geographic locations may impact on the quality of Aboriginal and Torres Strait Islander estimates.
 Where possible, Remoteness Area should be determined using the child's area of usual residence.